napo/osmsna/README.md

 ## Open Data License
-the data come from OpenStreetMap for this reason the dataset are licensed as ODbL - http://opendatacommons.org/licenses/odbl/
+the data come from OpenStreetMap for this reason the datasets produced from this software are licensed as ODbL - http://opendatacommons.org/licenses/odbl/